sdziallas/comp55/docs/labs/13-Refact.md

 Here, we are linking these previous arbitrary numbers in your equations to constant variables.
 Now, this new relation does several things for you as the developer.
-Firstly, your code becomes much easier to understand!
+First, your code becomes much easier to understand!
 Since all of your parameters are labeled, a reader can quickly ascertain the relationships between the parameters.
 Secondly, you can now efficiently and reliably change the values of the constant variables, and your program will calculate the same equations